vipinj/validic/_posts/2015-01-05-partner-apps.markdown

 }
 {% endhighlight %}

-You need to store the `_id` and `access_token` in your database as we'll use that information in the forthcoming POST calls.
+You need to store the `_id` and `access_token` in your database (this information is unique to each user) as we'll use that information in the forthcoming POST calls.
 The entire provision user method might look like this:

 {% highlight ruby %}
 class User < ActiveRecord::Base